UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week01/lecture01p1.md

 ## Syllabus, cont

- * Week 8 - Starboard and Intro to Javascript
+ * Week 8 - Streamlit and Intro to Vega-lite/Altair
- * Week 9 - Viz Audience; More Starboard/Observable, Javascript & Vega-lite
+ * Week 9 - Viz Audience; More Streamlit, Vega-lite (possible JavaScript)
  * Week 10 - Intro to Jekyll
  * Week 11 - More with Jekyll+Altair, Publishing Viz
  * Week 12 - A few more Jekyll+Altair+vega-lite things